King-Lewy/Speedy-Go-Kart/README.md

 Those are the basic practices used to start and stop the go kart.

 ## Mentorship
 For my design, it requires me to know how to weld, and to make sure that my design is stable, and robust.
-So, after making the design, I reached out to an engineer to have him work with me and mentor me on how to make it better.
-This will make sure that my design is ready for high speeds
+So, after making my orignial design, I reached out to an engineer to have him work with me and mentor me on how to make it better.
+He reviewed my design to ensure that it can withstand high speeds, and function properly.
+His overal opinion was that it was originally a good design, but to make it even better there were a few things that I could do.
+For example, he advised adding more triangles and support at a different plane, because currently the design was pretty 2 dimensional for the frame, excluding the handrails.
+So we talked about ways that I could do that, and we decided that if we added supports from the handrail that attached diagonally to the back of the frame, it would make it a lot stronger.
+Also, we reviewed which pieces I had put on the original frame, and ended up removing excess support.

+You can see the differences between the versions in the CAD/Images folder.
+The newest designs after mentorship are marked as the final design, and the other ones are marked as normal.

 #### Welding
 I have never welded, and quite simply, didn't know how they worked.
 So I did some research to understand the different welds, and even what a tack weld was.
 One big problem, is that I don't have a welder myself, but fortuatlly, a lot of my neighbors do.
 I have a list of people that I will reach out to, and I know that at least one of them will mentor me and teach me how to weld, and help me through the process of welding my frame.